 The literature citation is the main differentiating feature that makes your scripture different from other pieces of writing.
 It raises the level of your publication from a normal to an authentic one.
 Similarly, you have to be extra cautious while writing a research grant application, as well.
 Scripting an error-free citation section should be the topmost priority of any research writer.
 Commonly seen errors in the literature citation section of most of the applications are:

 This is one of the commonest mistakes found in the citation.
 The writers are in a hurry to cite the literature and do not review this section thoroughly.
 This results in a major blunder in the form of misspelling.
-The information provided in your reference linked is inaccessible if you cite the author’s name with wrong spellings.
+The information provided in your reference link is inaccessible if you cite the author’s name with wrong spellings.

 Any sorts of writing typos are unacceptable in research writing.
 Writing and typing mistakes can only be rectified via continuous review of whatever you are scripting.
-Another basic way to avoid such type of gross error is to practice writing and typing.
+Another basic way to avoid such type of gross errors is to practice writing and typing.
 The more you write, the better.

 Another error in the citation is missing the names of authors, the relevant volume number, or title of the journal from which reference information was extracted.
 This incomplete referencing is of no use to the reviewers, nor does it fully acknowledge the rightful owners.
 This can be the cause of concern for the reviewers as improper citation may breach the code of conduct.